kitya-yuom81/kitya-yuom81/README.md

 ---

-### 🌐 AUPP Connect — Full-Stack Networking Platform
+## 🌐 AUPP Connect — Full-Stack Networking Platform (In Development)

 AUPP Connect is a full-stack web application designed to connect students, alumni, and professionals through mentorship, messaging, and career opportunities.

+I currently lead the frontend development and UX/UI design, focusing on creating a clean, intuitive, and scalable user experience.

-Key focuses:
+Key responsibilities:
-- Secure authentication system
+- Designing and implementing responsive UI components
-- REST API architecture
+- Structuring frontend architecture using modern frameworks
+- Ensuring consistent UX flow and usability
-- Scalable backend services
+- Collaborating on backend API integration
-- Structured database modeling

 ---

 ## 🎯 Long-Term Vision